-- Have students move into their small writing groups with their drafts and pencils. - Tell students that, after each student reads his or her cause-and-effect essay, other students in the group should each share one compliment and one question. - Have groups decide who will share first and begin.
+- Have students move into their small writing groups with their drafts and pencils. - Tell students that, after each student reads their cause-and-effect essay, other students in the group should each share one compliment and one question. - Have groups decide who will share first and begin.